A recipe for applications: Dataset & Web Components (Part 2)

 }

 What happened in our web page?
+What shows up in the inspector?

-Part 2.3: Categorize Items by Letter
+Part 2.3: Organize Items by Starting Letter

-(source a-to-z-list_v4.js)
+(source ul-a-to-z-list_v4.js)

 render() {